blaggacao/odoo-fig-boot2docker/README.md

 Usage
 =====
 In your boot2docker copy this line and enter.
+And then wait some seconds for you b2d to reboot.

 ```
 git clone https://github.com/blaggacao/odoo-fig-boot2docker.git && \